OmaJuliet/N-Academy/README.md

 ## Technologies Used

 - React.js
-- React Slick to create the sliding carousel
+- React Slick to create the sliding carousels
 - Tailwind CSS and CSS for styling
 - React-icons for the icons